 30 Mar Reinventing the Wheel

-Wheels are probably most important component of every longboard especially on those tuned up to
+Wheels are probably the most important component of every longboard especially on ones tuned for

 wheel longboards also urethane depth.
-To little and the ride will be bumpy and totally unpleasant.
+Too little and the ride will be bumpy and totally unpleasant.
 So

 depth.
-The wheels are built on aluminium core that aloves easy mounting on the electric in-wheel
+The wheels are built on an aluminium core that allows easy mounting on the electric in-wheel

 motor.
-Our wheels are best for high speed, they are grippy enough and predictable and of course they
+Our wheels are optimized for high speed, they are grippy and predictable and of course they

 will not let you down even when sliding sharp corners.

-But it was not so at the beginning – then we used aluminium core with four 2.5mm deep grooves to
+But it was not so at the beginning – back then we used aluminium core with four 2.5 mm deep grooves to

-At that speeds the wheels are rotating so fast that centrifugal force could tear the urethane off the core
+At those speeds the wheels are rotating so fast that centrifugal force could tear the urethane off the core (ghosting)

 then the urethane spreads to the point that it could separate from the core.
 This is of course extremely

-the wheels safe for the speeds that were never achieved on any existing longboard.
+the wheels safe for the speeds that were never achieved on any existing e-board.

-We totaly

-redesigned the core so that urethane bonds to the core from inside and outside so there was no chance
+We totally redesigned the core so the urethane bonds to the core from inside and outside so there was no chance

-core redesign we never had any problem with the wheels whatsoever!
+core redesign we haven’t had any problems with the wheels whatsoever!
 But the redesigned core is quite

-expensive so it is not convenient for massive production.
-Here’s where our partner from rollercoaster
+expensive so it wasn’t convenient for mass production.
+Here’s where our partner from the rollercoaster

 business comes in.
-They made special wheels for us on totally basic alu core even without grooves.
+They made special wheels for us on totally basic aluminium cores even without grooves.
 And

-because they did the job perfectly also our production wheels are totaly safe for any possible speed.
+because they did the job perfectly our production wheels are totally at any speed.